 What is USDCV and who is behind it?

 SG Forge wants USDCV to be a bridge between traditional finance and the world of cryptocurrencies.
 It will be especially useful for large companies and investors who need convenient and secure tools for working with digital assets.
-The stablecoin will be supported by assets from Societe Generale itself, and their custody will be entrusted to Bank of New York Mellon (BNY Mellon) — one of the most respected banks in the world.
+The stablecoin will be supported by the assets of Societe Generale itself, and their custody will be entrusted to Bank of New York Mellon (BNY Mellon) — one of the most respected banks in the world.

 Why is this needed?